joseanher81/legend-of-ironhack-game/README.md

 The storyline of this state-of-the-art masterpiece is deep and complex, reflecting the moral decay of postmodern capitalist societies.

-There is a girl (we may call her Lucy) that travels through the dangerous lands of _Strawberry Fields_, where nothing is real... except the stupidity of the enemies' AI.
+There is a girl (we may call her Lucy) who travels through the dangerous lands of _Strawberry Fields_, where nothing is real... except the stupidity of the enemies' AI.
 Lucy kills those little bastards throwing fireballs with her hands -or vomiting them through her mouth, since the sprite is pretty awful.

 ![gifreadme](https://user-images.githubusercontent.com/23436377/71298056-67a9ea00-2386-11ea-9daa-7460135c4dad.gif)